pubeldev/OpenPrintTag/docs_src/nfc_data_format.md

 1. `enum_array` fields are encoded as CBOR arrays of integers, according to the field mapping
 1. `timestamp` fields are encoded as UNIX timestamp integers
 1. `❗` means required, `❕` means recommended
+1. CBOR maps and arrays should be encoded as indefinite containers

 ## Meta section
 1. CBOR map, keys are integers.